-Trend~ Relationships~collaborate with stakeholders regarding shared data (test, behavior, etc); allow continued, more, opportunities for discussion and shared decision making (utilizing the SIP as a guide, in addition to the school vision which includes an individual department educational plan).
+Trend~ Relationships~collaborate with stakeholders regarding shared data (test, behavior, etc); allow continued, more, opportunities for discussion and shared decision making (utilizing the SIP as a guide).
 Inclusion of effective leadership will be with Teacher Leadership team, Administrative Team, SALT Leaders, PLC collaboration, and School Council.
 All leaders (Admin/teacher/parents) will be open and informative regarding aspects of the school and operations.
 We will, together, develop and provide opportunities to view, review, understand, and utilize data to improve the overall student learning experience for FCHS Tigers.